Anilstm/SONG-JPA-SERVICE-API/README.md

   |    singer     | String |
   | musicDirector | String |

-- `SongRepository.java`: Create an interface containing required methods.
+- `SongRepository.java`: Creates an interface containing required methods.
-- `SongJpaService.java`: Update the service class with logic for managing song data.
+- `SongJpaService.java`: Updates the service class with logic for managing song data.
-- `SongController`: Create the controller class to handle HTTP requests.
+- `SongController`: Creates the controller class to handle HTTP requests.
-- `SongJpaRepository.java`: Create an interface which implements the `JpaRepository` interface.
+- `SongJpaRepository.java`: Creates an interface which implements the `JpaRepository` interface.

 Implement the following APIs.